Crispin Blunt

-Crispin Jeremy Rupert Blunt (born 15 July 1960) is a British politician who has served as the Member of Parliament (MP) for Reigate since 1997.
-A member of the Conservative Party, he was the Parliamentary Under-Secretary of State for Prisons and Youth Justice within the Ministry of Justice from 2010 to 2012 and Chair of the Foreign Affairs Select Committee from 2015 until 2017.
+Crispin Jeremy Rupert Blunt (born 15 July 1960) is a British politician who served as the Member of Parliament (MP) for Reigate from 1997 to 2024.
+Formerly a member of the Conservative Party, he was the Parliamentary Under-Secretary of State for Prisons and Youth Justice within the Ministry of Justice from 2010 to 2012 and chair of the Foreign Affairs Select Committee from 2015 until 2017.

 Blunt first entered the House of Commons at the 1997 general election, when he replaced the then MP Sir George Gardiner, who had been deselected by the Constituency Conservative Association Executive Council and joined the Referendum Party.
 In 2013, Blunt was deselected by the Constituency Executive Council, with speculation that this was due to his public announcement that he was gay.
 However, after a ballot of party members in Reigate, the decision was overturned by a margin of 5–1 and Blunt was reselected as the Conservative candidate for the 2015 general election.

-On 1 May 2022, he announced he would be standing down at the next general election.
+In October 2023, he was arrested on suspicion of rape and possession of controlled substances, and released on conditional bail.
+He subsequently had the Conservative Party whip removed, continuing to sit as an independent MP until the dissolution of Parliament in May 2024.
+Blunt did not stand for re-election at the subsequent general election.
+In May 2025, the investigation into alleged rape was dropped by the police due to insufficient evidence.

-Early life and career
+Early life and military service

-Blunt was born in Germany, one of three sons of English parents Adrienne (née Richardson) and Major-General Peter Blunt (1923–2003).
-He was educated at Wellington College, and the Royal Military Academy Sandhurst, where he won the Queen's Medal, gaining a Regular Commission, before reading Politics at the University of Durham (University College) between 1981 and 1984, where he was elected President of the Durham Union Society in 1983 and graduated with a 2:1 degree.
-In 1991, he gained an MBA at the Cranfield School of Management.
+Blunt was born on 15 July 1960 in West Germany, one of three sons of English parents Adrienne (née Richardson) and Major-General Peter Blunt (1923–2003).
+His niece is the actress Emily Blunt.

+He was educated at Wellington College, an independent school in Berkshire.
+He then attended the Royal Military Academy Sandhurst, where he won the Queen's Medal, following which he gained a regular commission in the British Army.
+As an in-service degree, he studied politics at University College, Durham between 1981 and 1984, where he was elected president of the Durham Union Society in 1983.
+He graduated with an upper second-class honours degree.
+In 1991, he gained a Master of Business Administration (MBA) degree at the Cranfield School of Management.

-Blunt was commissioned as an Army Officer into the 13th/18th Royal Hussars (Queen Mary's Own) and served until 1990.
-During the 1980s, he was stationed in Cyprus, Germany and Britain, serving as a Troop Leader, Regimental Operations Officer and Armoured Reconnaissance Squadron Commander.
-He resigned his commission as a captain in 1990.
+Blunt was commissioned as an officer in the British Army on 4 August 1979 as a second lieutenant.
+Having been commissioned into the General List, he transferred to the 13th/18th Royal Hussars (Queen Mary's Own) on 8 March 1980, and his regular commission was confirmed.
+He was promoted to lieutenant on 4 August 1981, and to captain on 4 February 1986.
+During the 1980s, he was stationed in Cyprus, Germany, and Britain, serving as a troop leader, regimental operations officer and armoured reconnaissance squadron commander.
+He resigned his commission on 24 September 1990, and was appointed to the Reserve of Officers.